n1ai/gr-mxvii/README.md

 # gr-mxvii
-GNU Radio blocks for the M17 Protocol
+GNU Radio blocks for the M17 Protocol.

+Currently, a work in progress.